lassoan/SlicerMONAIAuto3DSeg/README.md

 - Start 3D Slicer
 - Go to `MONAI Auto3DSeg` module
 - Select model: `Abdominal Organs TS2 - quick`
-- Select input volume: either choose an image that is already loaded or click the `Download sample data set for this model` icon button (next to the model selector) to download a sample data set
+- Select input volume: either choose an image that is already loaded or click the `Download sample data set...` icon button (next to the model selector) to download a sample data set for the selected model.
 - Click `Apply`
   - When this module is used the first time:
     - It needs to download and install PyTorch and MONAI Python packages and weights for the AI models.
 This can take 5-10 minutes and several GB disk space.